polterguy/magic/README.md

 ## No code, no bugs, no problems

 The whole idea is that Magic allows you to create all CRUD operations on your web APIs, without having to code.
-This is possible due to that HTTP and SQL are basically just fundamentally CRUD operations.
+This is possible due to that HTTP and SQL are fundamentally just CRUD operations.
 Hence, your controller endpoints will end up looking like the following.

 ```csharp
 [Route("api/todo")]